transloadit/uppy.io/blog/2023-10-25-image-editor.md

 ### Step 1: Ask Your Designer

-When I approached this task, my first instinct was to go for the "rotated rectangle inscribed within another rectangle" solution so that the largest-area inscription possible is achieved.
+When I approached this task, my first instinct was to go for the “rotated rectangle inscribed within another rectangle” solution so that the largest-area inscription possible is achieved.
 Absolutely do not follow this route, please consult your designer (or transloadit founder in my case!) on what would actually be a pleasant experience for the user.

-Long-story short, we achieve the best "scaling on rotation" UI by:
+Long-story short, we achieve the best “scaling on rotation” UI by:

 - rotating the image around the center of the image (intersection of the diagonals)